Advertisement

 Loading the player...

-When planning a home reno or new-build, many of us will spend hours umming and aahing over different shades of white paint or selecting the perfect kitchen benchtop while paying little heed to what’s happening outside.
-But choosing exterior cladding is a key decision that will influence how you feel about your home for years to come and how well it withstands the elements.
+When planning a home renovation or new-build, many of us will spend hours umming and aahing over different shades of white paint or selecting the perfect kitchen benchtop while paying little heed to what’s happening outside.
+However, choosing exterior cladding is a key decision that will influence how you feel about your home for years to come and how well it withstands the elements.

 Cladding style, colour and texture are just the beginning; you’ll also need to consider factors such as cost, insulation performance, sustainability and durability.
 To get started, look at the era of your home and think about whether you want to preserve its original character or modernise it with a more contemporary look.
 Then research what materials will suit your chosen style while offering the most up-to-date technology.